 Anyway, after 4 years getting through my PhD I finally published my thesis and a couple of first author papers (publications here).
 I was then offered a postdoctoral position in the USA at The University of Texas at Austin (ever heard of SXSW or Franklin BBQ?) under the mentorship of Prof. Makkuni Jayaram.
 In the Jayaram laboratory I continued working on recombinases, but I also began to study the physiology of a parasitic DNA element called the 2-micron plasmid, which lives in the nucleus of S. cerevisiae.
 This short position was extremely productive and I produced a number of papers from 2-years of blood, sweat and tears.
 It was during this time that I began to understand that lurking within my pint of beer or my loaf of bread there are numerous viruses and molecular parasites that infect S. cerevisiae.
 Importantly, some of these parasites have a resemblance to human viruses like HIV and other viruses that cause disease.

 I then joined the laboratory of Prof. Sara Sawyer (currently at The University of Colorado, Boulder) who's laboratory has the primary focus of understanding how viruses "do battle" with their hosts over evolutionary time.
 Sara's interest in the viruses of Saccharomyces yeasts allowed me the time and resources to lay the foundations of many of the projects that I am working on today.
 Specifically, I began to knit ideas together on how conserved host cellular processes can be exploited by viruses of humans and yeasts.
 After helping the Sawyer laboratory move from Texas to Colorado, I was offered a job at The University of Idaho, Moscow, as an Assistant Professor in The Department of Biological Sciences.
-I was overjoyed and I feel very fortunate to have the opportunity to start my own research program looking at how viruses and parasites interact with their host organism.
+I was overjoyed and very fortunate to have the opportunity to start my own research program.